As world markets continue to melt down and share markets plunge concerns about superannuation fund losses escalate.

 Superannuation was designed as a savings plan for workers.
 The goal was to create an investment fund with capital growth to draw on during retirement.
 Many people are disappointed in the performance of superannuation funds.

-Gold Coast solicitor Simon Bennett says Self Managed Super Funds are an alternative to industry managed super funds.
+Gold Coast solicitor at Simon Bennett says Self Managed Super Funds are an alternative to industry managed super funds.

 “People can create a self-managed super fund.
 This means individuals have control over their superannuation investment,” he says “Self-managed super funds can be set up with the help of a financial advisor, a solicitor, and accountant.